e22m4u/js-repository/README.md

 console.log(rep1 === rep2); // true
 ```

-Replacing the standard repository constructor is done using
+To replace the default repository constructor, use the `setRepositoryCtor`
-the `setRepositoryCtor` method of the `RepositoryRegistry`
+method of the `RepositoryRegistry` service, which is available in
-service, which is in the schema instance container.
-After that,
+the schema instance container.
+After this, all new repositories will
-all new repositories will be created by the specified constructor
-instead of the standard one.
+be created using the specified constructor instead of the default one.

 ```js
 import {Schema} from '@e22m4u/js-repository';